 The Company provides limited warranties on certain products for periods up to three years.
 The Company records an accrued liability and expense for estimated future warranty claims based upon historical experience and management's estimate of the level of future claims.
 Changes in the estimated amounts recognized in prior years are recorded as an adjustment to the accrued liability and expense in the current year.
-As of June 30, 2020 and December 31, 2019, the accrued warranty liability was approximately \$2,213 and \$2,411, respectively.
+As of September 30, 2020 and December 31, 2019, the accrued warranty liability was approximately \$2,028 and \$2,411, respectively, and is included in accrued expense and other in the accompanying balance sheets.